rfsilvadata/rfsilvadata/README.md

 ### Hey, I'm Ricardo Silva! 👋

 Welcome to my profile.
 I'm a web developer at EventBuddy.pt and full time adventure seeker.
+I started working as a data analyst for Eventbuddy but with the need to have another web developer working with them, the opportunity arose for me to venture into this world.

 ### :rocket: Some tools I use in my work